maki3p/MDBM-frontend/README.md

 MDBM -  Marjan Data Base Movies
 Website for my dvd collection with divx movies:
 Dvd consists of :
-1. Number of dvd – automatic generated number,
+1. Number of dvd –
 2. Movies